 The referees will use a lighting system to indicate whether they think the lift was successful.
 Red lights mean the lift wasn't successful.
 White lights mean the lift was successful.
 You must have two-out-of-three refs indicate that the lift was good.
 In other words, 2/3 or 3/3 white lights mean the lift was successful.
 However, 1/3 or 0/3 white lights mean the lift was unsuccessful.

 Once the lights turn on, you have 30-seconds to leave the platform.
 This is to limit extravagant celebrations after a successful lift that may slow down the pace of the competition.

 Equipment Rules For Bench Press

-Before you step onto the competition platform, you’ll need to make sure you have the right equipment.
-The equipment rules are standardized to make sure no athlete is getting an unfair advantage.
+Before stepping onto the competition platform, you'll need to ensure you have the right equipment.
+The equipment rules are standardized to ensure no athlete gets an unfair advantage.